aldendmw/aldendmw/README.md

-- 👋 Hi, I’m @aldendmw
+- 👋 Hi, I’m Alden
-- 👀 I’m interested in ...
+- 👀 I’m interested in simulated ships/ Unmanned ship algorithms and relative techniques
-- 🌱 I’m currently learning ...
+- 🌱 This place is will be a record of what I have made
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m just starting off and will keep on going
-- 📫 How to reach me ...
+- 📫 You could well reach me by aldenere92@gmail.com

 <!---
 aldendmw/aldendmw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.